List of birds of Portugal

 This is a list of the bird species recorded in Portugal.
 The avifauna of mainland Portugal, the Azores, and Madeira islands included a total of 632 species as of October 2024 according to Avibase.
 Of them, 16 have been introduced by humans.
 3 are endemic to islands, one is extinct.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of The Clements Checklist of Birds of the World, 2022 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of IOC World Bird List.

 The following tags have been used to highlight some categories of occurrence.
 The notes such as "Azores only" and the notes of population status such as "endangered" are from Bird Checklists of the World.
 The latter notes apply to the worldwide population, not just that in Portugal.